RunestoneInteractive/RunestoneServer/overview/instructor.rst

 I think there is a bug in your book what should I do?
 -----------------------------------------------------

 Please let us know!
 You can file bug reports on our `github issues page <http://github.com/bnmnetp/runestone/issues>`_.
 Thanks!
+If you don't have a github account then you can tweet me at iRunestone   or visit our `google.groups discussion <https://groups.google.com/forum/#!forum/runestoneinteractive>`_

 I have a question that is not covered here!